MuradAladdinzade/LLM_Survey/README.md

 ## Overview

-*  The use of neural networks for language modeling was initially explored in early studies.
-Bengio and colleagues were among the first to create a neural language model that performed comparably to traditional n-gram models.
-Following this, neural language models were applied to tasks like machine translation, gaining popularity, especially after Mikolov introduced RNNLM, an open-source toolkit.
-These models, particularly those using recurrent neural networks (RNNs) and their variations like Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU), became widely used for various natural language processing tasks, including machine translation, text generation, and classification.
-The introduction of the Transformer architecture was a significant advancement, utilizing self-attention mechanisms to calculate the relevance of each word to others in a sentence.
-This allowed for greater parallel processing, enabling the training of very large models on GPUs efficiently.
-These pre-trained models can be further refined or fine-tuned for specific tasks.

 **We group early popular Transformer-based PLMs, based on their neural architectures, into three main categories: encoder only, decoder-only, and encoder-decoder models.**